jpmondet/devnet_training/maths_4_dev_and_networking/transforms.md

 ### The Z Transform

-Generalizes the Discrete-Time-and-Frequency-Fourier-Transform (DFT) (where the latter can be computed by the Fast-Fourier-Transform (FFT)) in the same way the Laplace Transform generalizes the Fourier Transform.
+Generalizes the Discrete-Time-and-Frequency-Fourier-Transform (DFT)  in the same way the Laplace Transform generalizes the Fourier Transform.

 "The integral in the Fourier transform can be viewed as the limiting sum of a series of unmodulated complex exponentials as their inter-frequency separation tends to zero, The Laplace transform generalizes this by taking the limiting sum over a series of modulated complex exponentials.
 In the same way, the DFT is a finite sum of unmodulated complex exponentials.
 The Z transform generalizes this to an infinite sum of modulated complex exponentials"